N1-San/HTMLwithCSS/ReadMe.md

 **Perks**
 - Simple
 - Elegant
-- actually looks good this time
+- actually looks a little better this time
 - with bright colors this time
 - still no flashy animations